 The easiest way to set up a Python client for PostgreSQL is using the Psycopg adapter for Python.

 # Connect to your postgres DB

-where <node ip address> is the ip address of your primary node, and <password> is the password for the icpostgresql user.
+where <comma separated node ip addresses> is the ip addresses of your cluster nodes, and <password> is the password for the icpostgresql user.
 You can find this information on the Connection Info page of your cluster.

 This will connect you to the postgres database on your cluster, which is created when your cluster is initially provisioned.
 You can then process SQL statements by opening a cursor.